 Technology That Finds Bottoms

-Bottom Finders’ research and technology development center on intense data modeling, calculations, and proprietary metrics designed to analyze the supply and demand pressures that drive stock price movements.
-The technology is built from a market maker’s perspective, reflecting the types of tools and insights large institutions might use when influencing price action.
-While supply and demand remain the foundation, Bottom Finders recognizes that market participants such as banks and professional traders also utilize advanced instruments—like options and their associated Greeks (Delta, Gamma, etc.)—to hedge and manage risk.
-Ultimately, however, these activities feed back into supply and demand, which the indicators are designed to capture.
+Bottom Finders’ research and market maker technology center on intense data modeling, calculations, and proprietary metrics designed to analyze the supply and demand pressures that drive stock price movements.
+This technology reflects the types of tools and insights large institutions might use when influencing price action.
+While supply and demand remain the foundation of stock price analysis, Bottom Finders recognizes that market participants such as banks and professional traders also utilize advanced instruments—like options and their associated Greeks (Delta, Gamma, etc.)—to hedge and manage risk.
+Ultimately, however, these activities feed back into supply and demand metrics, which the indicators are designed to capture.

 The technology presents its findings through the lens of a market maker, encouraging a strategic mindset centered on how a major institution might approach managing a stock.
 Because of this orientation, the technology is considered leading in nature and posture.
 Bottom Finders technology consists of four indicators: Demand, Supply, and Net Volume—alongside a customized version of the widely recognized On-Balance Volume (OBV).
 OBV is incorporated as an independent, secondary validation tool to help ensure the analysis remains objective and grounded.